guigolab/sqtlseeker2-nf/README.md

 ## Pipeline results

 sQTL mapping results are saved into the folder specified with the `--dir` parameter.
-By default it is the `result` directory within the current working folder.
+By default it is the `result` folder within the current working directory.

 Output files are organinzed into subfolders corresponding to the different `groups` specified in the metadata file: